dhairya-1105/AI-Sales-Agent/README.md

 ### 🚀 Key Capabilities
 - *Context-Aware Conversations*:
-  SalesGPT understands and adjusts its responses based on the stage of the sales conversation, such as introduction, qualification, needs analysis, solution presentation, objection handling, and closing.
+  Our agent understands and adjusts its responses based on the stage of the sales conversation, such as introduction, needs analysis, solution presentation, objection handling, and closing.

 - *Tool Integration*:
   - *Search Product Tool*: A RAG (Retrieval-Augmented Generation) system that fetches relevant product information based on user queries.